Chrismettal/PiPLC/README.md

 ![ModbusCOM](/img/OpenPLCManual/ModbusCOM.png)

 10. That's all there is to install the base OpenPLC install.
-There is currently no easy way to enable KNX connectivity, and while I²C connectivity from OpenPLC is possible, it is currently not implemented in the hardware layer.
+There is currently no easy way to enable KNX or 1-Wire connectivity, and while I²C connectivity from OpenPLC is possible, it is currently not implemented in the hardware layer.
+All of these might be done in future within said hardware layer.
 See the usage example below for further information.
 Also see the [OpenPLC getting started guide](https://autonomylogic.com/docs/openplc-overview/) for general instructions on how to upload code to your OpenPLC instance

 </details>

+#### Example

 <details>
-<summary>Example usage</summary>
+<summary>Click to expand</summary>

 TODO usage example